spacesnaill/my-reads/README.md

 The ratings that you find beneath each book are the averages of all the ratings.
 You can see how many people rated each book by looking at the number in parantheses to the right of the average rating.
 At this time you cannot submit your own ratings.

-## Heroku Link
+## Netlify Link

-This project is currently deployed to Heroku at: [https://pjg-my-reads.herokuapp.com/](https://pjg-my-reads.herokuapp.com/)
+This project is currently deployed to Heroku at: [https://pjg-my-reads.netlify.app/](https://pjg-my-reads.netlify.app/)